MetaMask/web3-dubai-mm-workshop/README.md

 }
 ```

-We will go over our changes in the workshop and cover what all of this achieves for us.
+We will review our changes in the workshop and cover what all of this achieves.

-At this point we are getting an error because we ave not wrapped the app with a provider, let's go to the `apps/web/pages/_app.tsx` file and add our MetaMask provider.
+At this point, we are getting an error because we have not wrapped the app with a provider; let's go to the `apps/web/pages/_app.tsx` file and add our MetaMask provider.

 In `_app.tsx` update the code to the following: